CYLALighthouse/CYLA_Assessments_Toolkit/docs/pac.md

 **If you have any questions or need more clarity for Planned Academic Coaching.
 Please reach out to your Program Manager or the Instructional Coaches.**

+## Examples for PAC

-## If you are looking for example for each subject and differentiated for each school level see below.
+If you are looking for example for each subject and differentiated for each school level see below.

 #### [PAC Math Elementary Example](https://cityyear-my.sharepoint.com/:w:/g/personal/evrinten-witbeck_cityyear_org/Eb_ppn3ZLMxEiMT6yGq2lWsB2OUgOxgNyqBaDMvMgrBwEQ?e=Zon89r&CID=6261073f-4c8d-2cf7-c9fe-6f22bc992cef)